Client Appreciation and Gifting Programs for Real Estate Agents

 • Refine your appreciation budget and tiers twice a year with help from Coaching and Consulting.

-• Review referral volume and lifetime value so the program stays rooted in real numbers.
+• Review referral volume and repeat-client activity so the program stays connected to business outcomes.

 What Successful Real Estate Agents Are Reading